-Edited by Maria Sharon Ubando, Anonymous, Eng, Olivia and 2 others
+Edited by Maria Sharon Ubando, Eng, Olivia, Lynn and 1 other

 Good leaders are positive, empowering and inspiring.
 They use their knowledge and experience to motivate and encourage people to achieve their goals and reach their full potential.
 Having excellent leadership skills results in better team performance, boosts morale and promotes an atmosphere of trust in any company or organization.
 Becoming a good leader isn't something that happens overnight �" it requires true dedication and perseverance to develop the strength and character required for such a task.

 Having the ability to motivate your employees or a group is one of the key characteristics of a good leader.
 If you want to boost morale and encourage teamwork, there are several things you can do.

 - 1Stay positive.It's important for a leader to maintain a positive attitude.
 Being optimistic about challenges inspires people to get things done.
 Positive feedback is one of the best ways to boost the morale of your followers and keep energy levels up.
 Keep an eye on your attitude and avoid coming across as pessimistic, negative, lazy or rude.
 None of these are useful or beneficial traits of a leader, and they certainly don't encourage people to get things done.Advertisement

 - 2Show your humanity.Even the busiest and most important leaders have time to show that they're still human and have a sense of humor.
 You don't have to get too personal, but it's alright to let your employees know a little about your life outside of work without sacrificing productivity.
 There's no reason you can't inject a little fun and personality into a mundane work day by having occasional chats with employees about things other than work or bringing snacks and coffee for everyone.Advertisement